-If a Foundation Doctor does not accept the outcome of stage 1, they should then inform the Deputy Dean in writing, normally within ten working days of the discussion, formally requesting the appeal and specifying which of the criteria below forms the basis of the appeal and providing the required supporting evidence.
+If a Resident Doctor does not accept the outcome of stage 1, they should then inform the Deputy Dean in writing, normally within ten working days of the discussion, formally requesting the appeal and specifying which of the criteria below forms the basis of the appeal and providing the required supporting evidence.

-- 1. The prescribed process was not followed correctly.
-Evidence would need to be supplied to support this claim - There is evidence the Foundation Doctor submitted by the deadline which the panel didn't consider.
-This evidence would have to be provided, so that this could be checked with the - This evidence would have to be provided, so that this could be checked with the panel. - There is evidence which the Foundation Doctor can now submit which might change the outcome.
-This evidence would have to be submitted for the Deputy Dean to consider whether this constitutes grounds for appeal. - There are mitigating circumstances not considered by, or unknown to, the panel.
+- The prescribed process was not followed correctly.
+Evidence would need to be supplied to support this claim - There is evidence the Resident Doctor submitted by the deadline which the panel didn't consider.
+This evidence would have to be provided, so that this could be checked with the panel. - 3.
+There is evidence which the Resident Doctor can now submit which might change the outcome.
+This evidence would have to be submitted for the Deputy Dean to consider whether this constitutes grounds for appeal. - 4.
+There are mitigating circumstances not considered by, or unknown to, the panel.
 The circumstances would have to be explained and supporting evidence provided.